 I am a dedicated leader with a comprehensive understanding of the educational needs of primary school students.
 I work closely with staff to develop curriculum, use assessment to drive teaching and implement programs to improve the learning outcomes of all students.
 I endeavour at all times to work with our staff and parents to ensure students are engaged and progress emotionally, physically and academically at our school

 Under my leadership, there is an emphasis on academic excellence and our priorities include a focus on Writing, Reading, Mathematics, ‘hands on’ Science, Technology and Problem Solving.
 The Arts, Physical Education and Greek Studies programs are of immense value and provide a well-rounded education to further develop the skills, talents and abilities of each student.
 The comprehensive Behavior Management Plan focuses on the acknowledgement of positive behaviours and ensures students are able to work in a safe, supportive, inclusive environment free from exclusion and bullying.

 I work closely with the school community, have an excellent rapport with the staff, a wonderful relationship with the parents and pride myself on knowing the capabilities of every student in the school.

 Head of Secondary School

-Ms. Webb joins us in 2019 from Wesley College where she is currently Dean of Students (Senior School), a role which sees her lead staff and students in Years 9-12.
+Ms. Webb joins us in 2020 from Wesley College where she was the Dean of Students (Senior School), a role which saw her lead staff and students in Years 9-12.

 She brings a wealth of experience gained while teaching in a number of schools in both metropolitan and regional WA; leading academic and wellbeing programs in many of those schools.
 Her experience has allowed her to hone her collaborative, team oriented leadership style.